 Diego spent a long time trying to figure out what the hell I just said and forgot all about going back to Acapulco.

 I looked in the shopping bag.
-There was around a pound of high-grade pot and a large sealed bottle of tequila.
+There was around a pound of high-grade pot and two large sealed bottles of top-shelf tequila.
 Also, as a nice touch, my boy stole two shot glasses which was, all things considered, rather considerate on his part.

 We weren’t being followed so that was good.
-Diego rationalized away any guilt by saying that he, Diego, didn’t kill anyone and if Paulo had already shuffled off this metal coil then he, Paulo, really didn’t mind Diego taking all his pot and tequila.
+Diego rationalized away any guilt by saying that he, Diego, didn’t kill anyone and if Paolo had already shuffled off this metal coil then he, Paolo, really didn’t mind Diego taking all his pot and tequila.
 Besides, God was probably cool with everything since the only sins he committed were against a guy who was dead so they didn’t count nearly as much.
-And, let’s face it, Paulo was most likely going to Hell so it was quite unlikely that God would give a rat’s ass in the first place.
+And, let’s face it, Paolo was most likely going to Hell so it was quite unlikely that God would give a rat’s ass in the first place.